-Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by meeting Section 4.1 B.1 and either Section 4.1.B.2, 4.1.B.3, or Section 4.1.B.4, below.
-Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 4.1.B.5, below, and Part I Section 8.2 of this rule.
+Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by meeting Section 4.1 B.1 and either Section 4.1.B.2 or Section 4.1.B.3, below.
+Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 4.1.B.4, below, and Part I Section 6.6 of this rule.

 Requirements for either Eligibility Pathway

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;

-Earned a master’s degree, in any field, from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned an advanced degree, in any field, from an accredited college or university;

 Evidence of a minimum of three years of satisfactory public or private school teaching experience or a minimum of three years of equivalent teaching experience in an instructional setting (e.g., military, business, post-secondary, industry schools);